parvinderrakhra/ReadMe_Project_2/README.md

 ### Support Vector Machine (SVM)

-the first machine learning model evaluated was Support Vector Machine (SVM).
+The first machine learning model evaluated was Support Vector Machine (SVM).

 In machine learning, SVMs are supervised learning models with associated learning algorithms that analyze data for classification and regression analysis.
 Given a set of training examples, each marked as belonging to one of two categories, an SVM training algorithm builds a model that assigns new examples to one category or the other, making it a non-probabilistic binary linear classifier.
 An SVM maps training examples to points in space so as to maximise the width of the gap between the two categories.
 New examples are then mapped into that same space and predicted to belong to a category based on which side of the gap they fall.